Actinic keratosis: Laser therapy

 Laser therapy using carbon dioxide (CO_{2}) or erbium:yttrium aluminum garnet (Er:YAG) lasers is a treatment approach being utilized with increased frequency, and sometimes in conjunction with computer scanning technology.
-Laser therapy has not been extensively studied, but current evidence suggests it may be effective in cases involving multiple AKs refractive to medical therapy, or AKs located in cosmetically sensitive locations such as the face.
+Laser therapy has not been extensively studied, but evidence suggests it may be effective in cases involving multiple actinic keratoses refractive to medical therapy, or actinic keratoses located in cosmetically sensitive locations such as the face.
 The CO_{2} laser has been recommended for extensive actinic cheilitis that has not responded to 5-FU.